This question references this post.

 The last thing I have ever been accused of is ‘beating around the bush’.
 I tell it like it is, much to the angst of many, both on the pro-choice and pro-life side of the abortion debate.

 I believe the post I referenced above explains my position well.
-Although you are correct about the uterus existing within your body since before you were born, you must remember that the ONLY reason it is there is to serve as a home for ANOTHER human being while they develop.
+Although you are correct about the uterus existing within your body since before you were born, you must remember that the only reason it’s there is to serve as a home for another human being while they develop.
 The uterus is the primary organ that facilitates the circle of life.
 Without it, our species would die.

-You can continue to falsely claim that I don’t care about women, but that does not make it true.
-I am amazed and fascinated by their incredible ability to not only meet and exceed the challenges of life that men have to face, they can also create new human life while simultaneously meeting these challenges.
+You can continue to falsely claim that I don’t care about women, but that doesn’t make it true.
+I’m amazed and fascinated by their incredible ability to not only meet and exceed the challenges of life that men have to face, but to also create new human life while simultaneously meeting those challenges.
 How amazing is that?

 In fact, women are more important than men.
-The cold hard fact is that women are more important to our species than men.
+The cold hard truth is that women are more important to our species than men.
 One man can impregnate thousands of women, but no man can create and birth even a single new human being.
 Let this reality settle in and you will realize that the feminist movement has it all wrong.
-If they adopted a platform of life instead of a platform founded on abortion, they would forever own the moral high ground and would be able to highlight the incredibly special capability of women – the ability to literally build a human being from scratch.
-No man can ever match that claim.
+If they adopted a platform of life instead of a platform founded on abortion, they would forever own the moral high ground and would be able to highlight the incredibly special capability that sets women apart — the ability to literally build a human being from scratch.
+No man can match that claim.